Nutty

 A business bank account is just like a bank account you’ve probably got yourself, called a personal bank account, except it’s for your business.

-You can use it to separate all of your business finances from your own money, which is especially important if you’re running a limited company (registered the company with the Government), but even as a sole trader, it’s pretty important too – ideally, you wouldn’t want your business transactions to get confused with your personal transactions, and vise versa, it could cause a lot of issues when it comes to financial reports and paying the right amount of tax.
+You can use it to separate all of your business finances from your own money, which is especially important if you’re running a limited company (registered the company with the Government), but even as a sole trader, it’s pretty important too – ideally, you wouldn’t want your business transactions to get confused with your personal transactions, and vice versa, it could cause a lot of issues when it comes to financial reports and paying the right amount of tax.

 It's almost exactly the same as your personal account, you can send and receive payments, and set up regular payments (such as direct debits).
 You’ll also be able to get a debit card for yourself, and any of your team later down the line.